ZheyuanXie/Project6-WebGL-Clustered-Deferred-Forward-Plus/README.md

  - Simple forward rendering has the worst performance.
  - Clustered forward rendering has more advantage as the number of lights increases.
  - Clustered deferred rendering is generally much more faster than the previous two methods at the cost of higher memory bandwitdh.

+ Blinn-Phong shading and the use of 2-component normals has no significant performance impact in terms of time spent per frame.
+Since Blinn-Phong shading requires additional computation for specular component, the use of 2-componetn normals requires extra computation for encoding and decoding, these features will decrease the rendering performance.
+However, these extra computational overhead did not affects FPS to a noticible extent.

 ### Credits